microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 An optional but highly useful feature of the MRTK is the plugin Diagnostics functionality.
 This presents a style of debug log in to the scene

 > The MRTK also allows you to write your own Diagnostic System and you can use the selection below to switch the system used without rewriting the toolkit.
-For more information on writing your own systems, [please see this guide]() (Coming soon)
+For more information on writing your own systems, [please see this guide to building Registered Services]() (Coming soon)

 ![](/External/HowTo/MixedRealityToolkitConfigurationProfileScreens/MRTK_DiagnosticsSystemSelection.png)